Dos Cabezas

-History
+Background

-Basquiat first met Andy Warhol when he sold him a postcard in 1979.
-Later, when Basquiat was selling painted sweatshirts, he went to the Factory and Warhol purchased some.
-"I just wanted to meet him, he was an art hero of mine," Basquiat recalled.
-Bruno Bischofberger became Basquiat's art dealer and organized a one-man show in his Zurich gallery in September 1982.
+In 1979, Jean-Michel Basquiat, then a street artist working under the moniker SAMO, approached Pop artist Andy Warhol, who was dining with curator Henry Geldzahler at a SoHo restaurant, and sold him a postcard.
+According to Warhol's studio assistant Ronnie Cutrone, Basquiat attempted to visit Warhol's studio, the Factory, but was denied entry.
+In 1982, Basquiat told Art in America: "I was also selling handmade postcards, and handpainted Abstract Expressionist sweatshirts, to make money.
+I even went to Interview magazine and bugged Andy Warhol, you know, to find out how to get closer to it."
+Warhol purchased a few of the sweatshirts.
+"I just wanted to meet him, he was an art hero of mine," Basquiat later recalled.

+Gallerist Bruno Bischofberger became Basquiat's art dealer and organized a one-man show in his Zurich gallery in September 1982.
 Bischofberger, who also represented Warhol, arranged a lunch meeting between the two artists on October 4, 1982.
 Warhol documented the meeting in a diary entry, which was posthumously published in The Andy Warhol Diaries (1989): Down to meet Bruno Bischofberger (cab $7.50).
 He brought Jean-Michel Basquiat with him.
 He's the kid who used the name "Samo" when he used to sit on the sidewalk in Greenwich Village and paint T-shirts, and I'd give him $10 here and there…He was just one of those kids who drove me crazy.
 He's black but some people say he's Puerto Rican so I don't know.
 And then Bruno discovered him and now he’s on Easy Street.
 He's got a great loft on Christie Street.
 He was a middle-class Brooklyn kid—I mean, he went to college and things—and he was trying to be like that, painting in the Greenwich Village.
 And so had lunch for them and then I took a Polaroid and he went home and within two hours a painting was back, still wet, of him and me together.
 And I mean, just getting to Christie Street must have taken an hour.
+He told me his assistant painted it.Warhol subsequently used a Polaroid he took of Basquiat the day of their lunch meeting to create the silkscreen portrait Jean-Michel Basquiat (1982) using his piss painting technique.

+Description

-He told me his assistant painted it.Dos Cabezas, meaning "two heads" in Spanish, is based on the self-portrait Warhol took with Basquiat.
-The artwork ignited a close friendship between them which led to a collaboration on numerous paintings.
-Warhol used a Polaroid he took of Basquiat to create the silkscreen portrait Jean-Michel Basquiat (1982) using his piss painting technique.
-Although Basquiat and Warhol created several portraits of each other in the following years, Dos Cabezas is their only joint portrait.
-It sold for $7 million at Christie's post-war and contemporary evening sale in November 2010.
+The painting Dos Cabezas, meaning "two heads" in Spanish, is based on the self-portrait Warhol took with Basquiat.
+The artwork ignited a friendship between them which led to a collaboration on numerous paintings between 1983 and 1985.